Texas synagogue hostage-taker named as British national | DW | 16.01.2022

 In London, the Metropolitan Police said they were in contact with US authorities regarding the case.

-On Sunday, the hostage-taker's brother Gulbar posted to Facebook that his brother was from the town of Blackburn, north of Manchester, England, and had mental health issues.
+On Sunday, the hostage-taker's brother Gulbar said in a Facebook statement that Malik Faisal A. was from the town of Blackburn, north of Manchester, England, and had mental health issues.
 He said the family spent Saturday "liaising with Faisal, the negotiators, FBI etc." at the Blackburn police station.

 Gulbar wrote, "We would like to say that we as a family do not condone any of his actions and would like to sincerely apologize wholeheartedly to all the victims involved in the unfortunate incident."